ohmyshake/programming-tutorial/book/programming_environment/Coding_Tools_file/C++.md

 ## Install

-There are 2 options here for parallel computing:
+There are 2 options in Macbook for parallel computing:
 - `clang` compiler + `openmp` + `openmpi` (notice: don't have `gfortran` compiler)
 - `gcc` compiler + `openmp` + `openmpi`